Mattias-Basle/fund-application/README.md

 # About the project
 ## Next Steps
 ### Improve tests
-In its current form the project has clashing configuration between the testcontainers and the batch testing configuration (currently disabled on the test suite but fully working in isolation).
+In its current form the project has clashing configurations between the testcontainers and the batch testing configuration (currently disabled on the test suite but fully working in isolation).
 An invesgation needs to be done to:
 * Regain control over the testcontainers lifecycle, making sure they're down before the test suite keeps on going.
 * Isolate the batch testing configuration such that no side effect occurs within the testcontainers